dnd9/davical-code/README.md

 -Searching calendar and address book
 -Deleting both an address book and calender
 -class for handling user input and generating a vcard
-- Class for hanfling user input and building an event
+- Class for handling user input and building an event